Home Lawn Watering Guide

 - Grass blades turn bluish-purple, indicating plant wilt.

 - Footprints remain in the lawn for several hours.
 Leaves with plenty of water quickly return to their rigid upright shape, but leaves lacking water will remain trampled for a period of time.

 - Leaves are folded or rolled lengthwise along the blade.

-- If high temperatures and dry conditions continue without rain or irrigation, the aboveground portion of grasses will turn entirely brown and die.
-Grasses are said to be dormant during this browned-out stage because the lower portion of the plant usually remains alive but is not growing.
-Thorough watering will bring the lawn out of dormancy, and new growth will resume from the below-ground base of grass plants.
+- If high temperatures and dry conditions continue without rain or irrigation, the aboveground portion of grasses will turn entirely brown.
+Grasses are said to be dormant during this browned-out stage because the lower portion of the plant called the crown, usually remains alive but is not growing.
+Thorough watering will bring the lawn out of dormancy, and new growth will resume from the crown of the grass plants.

 - Summer dormancy of grasses is a mechanism that helps a lawn survive, but it does not guarantee that a lawn will fully recover from the browned-out stage.

 - Wet wilt is another type of wilt to look for.
 Wet wilt occurs when the soil is obviously wet, but the root system is not able to keep pace with the water demands from the atmosphere.
 The curling of leaves from wet wilt looks very similar to wilt caused by lack of soil moisture.
-Waterlogged lawns that have a shallow root system are susceptible to wet wilt.
+Waterlogged lawns that have a shallow root system are susceptible to wet wilt on hot days when plant transpiration rates are higher.
 Do not add more water when lawns are wilting and soil moisture appears to be adequate, for it will only aggravate the problem by starving the root zone of oxygen.

 Management practices in the fall and spring determine the drought tolerance of the lawn in summer.
 To reduce the need for irrigation, your lawn management program should maximize root volume and depth in preparation for summer drought.
 By the time summer arrives, you can do little to help a lawn except mow and irrigate properly.